 Historic Downtown Fernandina Beach

-Fernandina Beach is the charming and endearing small city connected to Amelia Island.
+Fernandina Beach is a charming and endearing small city connected to Amelia Island.
 The historic downtown area is a must-stop on any trip to the area.
 It's filled with local restaurants, shopping, and historical sites.
 It's also on the harbor, so it has pretty water views.